-FIGURE 8.
+FIGURE 7.5.
 Solution in test 3 (on a chosen sector of the domain [-3,3]) at the final time T of the 1D viscous Burgers equation with $\nu = 0.005$ (small diffusion) for different $\Delta \ell{\min}$ and schemes.
+All the methods produce spurious oscillations since the solution lacks of smoothness.
+These oscillations are slightly damped for $\gamma = 0$ by virtue of the large numerical diffusion.

-- Multiresolution scheme for $\gamma=1$.
-The plots of the solution show that it agrees well with the expected one.
-We can notice a slight crushing of the solution for the large diffusion which can be considered a fourth order effect.
-In the case of small diffusion, despite the fact that the reference scheme does not oscillate close to the steep zone of the solution, we see that the adaptive method does so for large $\Delta \ell{\min}$.
-This cannot be due to third-order terms, since they are matched, so one may argue that these are fifth-order effects (not likely) or the consequence of the fact that we are no longer allowed to perform Taylor expansions either because the spatial step is too large or because the solution is not smooth enough.
-Indeed, as already said, this is the proof that using a fixed coarsened mesh is not a good approach to deal with moving singularities.
-This context calls for dynamically adapted meshes and error control.
-Still, the difference with the reference scheme is minimized for this choice of reconstruction and the impact of the adaptive scheme can be neglected for any $\Delta \ell{\min}$ for the large diffusion and until $\Delta \ell{\min} = 4$ for the small diffusion. - Lax-Wendroff scheme.
+• Lax-Wendroff scheme.
 The result for the large diffusion seems reliable, even if the method slightly "overshoots" the exact solution allegedly due to the third-order mismatch.
 On the other hand, the test with small diffusion clearly shows that the method perturbs the dispersive terms at third order, inducing oscillations near the kinky zones of the solution.
 Compared to the reference solution, the behavior of the Lax-Wendroff scheme is situated half-way between those for $\gamma = 0$ and $\gamma = 1$, as expected. in particular, the impact of the adaptive stream is negligible until $\Delta \ell{\min} = 7$ (for large diffusion) and $\Delta \ell{\min} = 3$ (for small diffusion).

 For each stream strategy, we see that D{adap} stops to be negligible compared E{ref} earlier for the small diffusion than for the large.
 This is coherent with the fact that the solution develops more high-frequency modes.
 Moreover, one limiting factor of the theoretical analysis are the implicit smoothness assumptions on the solutions.
-In the case where the solution is close to singular and especially for large $\Delta \ell{min}$, the behavior of the numerical scheme on a uniform coarsened mesh deviates from the theoretical predictions because the smoothness assumption is not valid.
-From a multiresolution perspective, the lack of smoothness translates into the fact that the details of the solution at the finest level \overline{L} are not small close to the blowup.
+In the case where the solution is close to singular and especially for large $\Delta \ell{\min}$, the behavior of the numerical scheme on a uniform coarsened mesh deviates from the theoretical predictions because the smoothness assumption is not valid.
+From a multiresolution perspective, the lack of smoothness translates into the fact that the details of the solution at the finest level \bar{L} are not small close to the blowup.

 7.4.
-2D Linear advection-diffusion equation
+2D linear advection-diffusion equation